TheTyrannicalOne/World-of-Warcraft/_retail_/Interface/AddOns/HandyNotes_DragonflightTreasures/RECENT_CHANGES.md

-## Changed in v34
+## Changed in v36

-* Add loot data for the world bosses now they're present
+* More loot data obtained
-* Assorted random data-gathering
+* Some position fixes for rares in Thaldraszus